HR Email Templates: How to Create Beautiful Emails

 Employees might be well aware of important company events.
 But they might get too busy to keep them all in mind.

-You will do them a favor by reminding of important dates.
+You will do them a favor by reminding them of important dates.

 In our company, our HR managers remind us of other team members’ birthdays, of weekly and monthly meetings, of holidays, etc. We never forget to call our colleagues on their bdays.
 It sure does affect the atmosphere in our team.

 No matter what kind of event this is — a birthday party where you all meet to say some nice words to birthday people, or a meeting with clients — be sure to add the “Add to calendar button”.
 You can call it whatever you want.
-Our “Yes, I will make it” button, we used in this HR email template to employees, fitted our current situation best.
+Our “Yes, I will make it” button, which we used in this HR email template to employees, fitted our current situation best.

 Make sure to connect this button with the Google calendar or iCalendar if you want all employees to show up ;)